mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- after adjusting brightness, Should allow user to have the option to compute again.
 - freeze the conda environment
 - Ctrl+Z, undo one control point
     - when undo the first operation, don't predict mask, becasue there're no more control points